exonum/exonum-doc/src/advanced/node-management.md

 GET {system_base_path}/healthcheck
 ```

-Returns a boolean value representing if the node is connected to other peers.
+Returns information whether the node is connected to other peers.

 #### Parameters